 How an Online MSW Can Help Social Workers Expand Their Career Opportunities

-Whether you’re interested in joining the social work field or exploring similar career paths suited to your talents, the online Master of Social Work program at the University of Nevada, Reno can help you develop the knowledge, skills and experience you need to make a real difference.
+Whether you’re interested in becoming a social worker or curious about what else you can do with a social work degree, the online Master of Social Work program at the University of Nevada, Reno can help you develop the knowledge, skills and experience to make a real difference.

 This unique MSW degree is structured around advanced generalist practice, allowing students to explore the interconnections between social work, public health, psychology, education and business.

 Alongside traditional social work jobs, our online master’s program can help prepare you for alternative roles at community organizations, for-profit companies and government agencies that involve health education, research, advocacy and policy analysis.